jupyter/jupyter_client/README.md

 # Development Setup

-To develop and contribute code for Jupyter Client, you should set up a local development environment where you can run the test suite.
+To develop and contribute code for the Jupyter Client, you should set up a development environment to run the test suite and build the documentation.
 The following steps assume that you have `git`, `python`, `pip`, and `make` already installed and on the system search path.
 You might want to set up the development project in a dedicated